hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 ![](/img/get-csp-machine-instance-id-to-validate-the-body-structure.png "Get information about the VM deployed in the CSP to validate parameters")

-*T﻿he above figure display the name and the csp-machine-instance id so that I could manipulate the machine's state.*
+*T﻿he above figure displays the name and the csp-machine-instance id so that I could manipulate the machine's state.*

 To control cost, I used the API `POST {baseUrl}/virtualization/v1beta1/csp-machine-instances/:id/power-off` to power off the virtual-machine instance in the AWS account.
 Lastly, I invoked another API `DEL {baseUrl}/virtualization/v1beta1/csp-machine-instances/:id` to terminate that virtual machine and retire it (delete) from the inventory of my AWS CSP account.
 Just like any invocation of `POST API`, the invocation of DEL method was asynchronously executed.
 Hence, the same strategy of using the `GET async-operations` API would apply.
 Finally, the result of the execution will be returned as part of the response API from `GET async-operation` indicated that VM that I created recently has already been terminated, as shown below.